 - Active Dry: This yeast requires dissolving it in warm liquid prior to adding to a recipe and should not be substituted with or for instant yeast.
 Active Dry yeast should not be exposed to liquids hotter than 110 degrees Fahrenheit, or else it will kill off the yeast, a live culture.
 This yeast is usually sold in 1/4-ounce envelopes or 4-ounce jars.

-Fresh yeast is sold in compressed or cake form.
-This type of yeast is extremely perishable, must be kept refrigerated, and should be used within a couple weeks of purchase.
+- Fresh: Fresh yeast is sold in compressed or cake form.
+This type of yeast is extremely perishable, so it must be kept refrigerated and used within a couple weeks of purchase.
 To use fresh yeast, it must be dissolved into a liquid prior to adding to a recipe.
 Fresh yeast should be proofed, or tested for potency, before each use.
 To proof yeast, dissolve in warm water and add a pinch of sugar.
-If the yeast does not begin to foam within 5-10 minutes, it is no longer active and should not be used.
+If the yeast does not begin to foam within 5-10 minutes, it is no longer active.

-Liquid yeast was the most popular form used prior to the invention of compressed or cake yeast in the early 19th century.
-Liquid yeast is basically a slurry of live yeast organisms, flour (or other carbohydrate), and water, similar to a sourdough or bread starter.
+- Liquid: This was the most popular form used prior to the invention of compressed or cake yeast in the early 19th century.
+Liquid yeast is basically a slurry of live yeast organisms, flour (or other carbohydrates), and water, similar to a sourdough or bread starter.
 As long as fresh carbohydrate is added on a regular basis, the organisms will continue to live and replicate.